 You may have heard that property you bring to a marriage in California, as well as gifts and inheritances received during your marriage, are yours to keep if your marriage ends in divorce.
 While this is generally true, there are many exceptions.

-At the Law Office of Linda D. States in Sacramento, I will take the time to help you identify and protect your separate property if a divorce is in your future.
+At States Family Law in Sacramento, I will take the time to help you identify and protect your separate property if a divorce is in your future.
 Call 916-696-2425 to arrange an attorney consultation.

 What Is Separate Property?

 California is a community property state.
 This means that with a few exceptions, assets accumulated during the time of your marriage, or from community efforts, are divided equally.